 - 1 cup crushed strawberries

 - 1 Tsp of butter

-I so LOVE this juicer!
-Perfect for jellies, juice, and in some applications homemade wine.
+I so LOVE the steam juicer!
+Perfect for jellies, juice, and in some applications of homemade wine.
 It works different than a centrifuge juicer, as the juice you get out of it is super clear and the naturally occurring pectin in the fruit is already activated (pectin is derived from fruit and most fruit contains some naturally).